 It is a digital hub that brings conversations, content, and apps together in one place all from a single experience in Office 365.
-The application allows you to create and manage teams in virtual space as if it all were happening in your own office.
+The Skype for business application allows you to create and manage teams in virtual space as if it all were happening in your own office.
 It brings context to the work experience of organizations by assimilating all components of work force i.e. people, conversations, and shared content into a single space.

 The aim is to bring voice, video, and chat communications into a single environment that minimizes the need to switch contexts.
 Calling and conferencing became new features.
-Microsoft team will replace Skype for business in a more efficient and productive way, let us tell you how?
+Microsoft Teams will replace Skype for business in a more efficient and productive way, let us tell you how?

 Who needs an upgrade?